ldflo/autojinja/docs/doc_autojinja.md

 ## _class_ autojinja.**CogTemplate**:

-The `CogTemplate` object allows loading and generating a file that contains several Jinja templates delimited by [cog markers](#markers), and deals with hand-made modifications enclosed within [edit markers](#markers).
+The `CogTemplate` object allows rendering a file that contains several Jinja templates delimited by [cog markers](#markers), and deals with hand-made modifications enclosed within [edit markers](#markers).
 Each Jinja template is individually generated with a [`RawTemplate`](#class-autojinjarawtemplate) and then re-evaluated using a `CogTemplate`, allowing recursive generation.
 The same applies when reinserting hand-made sections, which can recursively contain cog markers and edit markers :

 ```python
 # script.py